mchristenson5891/nation-war-game/README.md

 - Test if onClick functions will work on hot spots.
 - Make onClick methods call attack functions.
 - Switch turns correctly after each player attacks.
-- Implement a minutes timer at the top.

 ## User Stories
 - The game gives an alert which starts the game.